LennaHammer/English/EVP/out/words_adjective.md

 ## 2347. idle ## adjective
 /ˈɑɪd.əl/ NOT SERIOUS
 [C2]not serious or having no real purpose
-- idle chatter/speculation
+- idle `chatter/speculation`
-- This is no idle threat.
+- This is no idle `threat`.

 ## 2348. ignorant ## adjective
 /ˈɪg.nər.ənt/
 [C2]not having enough knowledge, understanding, or information about something
-- He was a newcomer to Formula One and ignorant of many of the circuits.
+- He was a newcomer to Formula One and ignorant `of` many of the circuits.

 ## 2349. ill ## adjective
 /ɪl/ ill at ease